Home » QR Code Basics » QR Code Minimum Size: What is the Correct Dimension?

 So, if the QR code on a digital business card can be scanned from a distance of 10 inches, the size of the QR code should be at least 1 cm x 1 cm.

-1. Amount of data encrypted in the QR code
+2. Amount of Data Encrypted in the QR Code

 The more data there is in a QR code, the more complex its visual structure will be, and the more time it will take for you to scan the code.
 Complex QR codes overloaded with information should be bigger than the minimum QR code size for quick and easy scannability.